vincenzo-scotti/workingage_voice_service/src/polimi/README.md

 Developed by [ARCSlab](https://arcslab.dei.polimi.it) at [PoliMI](https://www.polimi.it).

 The implemented network is described in the paper "[Combining Deep and Unsupervised Features for Multilingual Speech Emotion Recognition](https://link.springer.com/chapter/10.1007%2F978-3-030-68790-8_10)"
-Please, read the paper for the description of the work and all the reference and credits.
+Please, read the paper for the description of the work and all the references and credits.

 ## Requirements

+It is suggested to install the environment in using Python 3.7.
-Package requirements can be found in the `requirements.txt` file inside this folder.
+Package requirements can be found in the `requirements.txt` file inside this directory.
 For sake of completeness are reported also here:
 ```
 numba==0.48